Grow Aloe Vera Like a Pro: Care Tips That Actually Work

 In the winter, when there’s more humidity in the air, you can reduce the water cycles to once every four weeks (or once every month).
 Your aloe vera plant needs more sunlight than hydration, but not enough water will prevent the leaves from absorbing enough nutrients and growing.

-Aloe vera plants are prized for their natural health benefits for hair and skin, which are derived from the gel found in the leaves.
-Without proper watering, the gel will be dry or non-existent.
-Watering the plant on the previously mentioned schedule will yield thick, gooey gel that’s even better than store bought aloe vera gel for hair and skin.
+Without proper watering, the aloe vera gel produced by the leaves will be dry or non-existent.
+Watering the plant on the previously mentioned schedule will give it thick, gooey gel that’s even better than store bought aloe vera gel for hair and skin.

 Provide Sunlight Every Day, Especially for Houseplants